telerik/blazor-docs/components/scheduler/edit-appointments.md

 </TelerikScheduler>

 @code {
-    // Sample CUD operations over the local data
-    // In a real case, carry the information over to the actual data source void UpdateAppointment(SchedulerUpdateEventArgs args)
+    async Task UpdateAppointment(SchedulerUpdateEventArgs args)
     {
         SchedulerAppointment item = (SchedulerAppointment)args.Item;

+        // perform actual data source operations here through your service SchedulerAppointment updatedItem = await ServiceMimicUpdate(item);

-        var matchingItem = Appointments.FirstOrDefault(a => a.Id == item.Id);
+        // update the local view-model data with the service data var index = Appointments.FindIndex(i => i.Id == updatedItem.Id);
-        if (matchingItem != null)
+        if (index != -1)
         {
-            matchingItem.Title = item.Title;
-            matchingItem.Description = item.Description;
-            matchingItem.Start = item.Start;
-            matchingItem.End = item.End;
-            matchingItem.IsAllDay = item.IsAllDay;
-            matchingItem.RecurrenceExceptions = item.RecurrenceExceptions;
-            matchingItem.RecurrenceRule = item.RecurrenceRule;
+            Appointments[index] = updatedItem;
         }

-        // save to the actual data source here
     }

-    void AddAppointment(SchedulerCreateEventArgs args)
+    async Task AddAppointment(SchedulerCreateEventArgs args)
     {
         SchedulerAppointment item = args.Item as SchedulerAppointment;
-        Appointments.Add(item);

-        // save to the actual data source here
+        // perform actual data source operation here through your service SchedulerAppointment insertedItem = await ServiceMimicInsert(item);

+        // update the local view-model data with the service data Appointments.Add(insertedItem);
     }

-    void DeleteAppointment(SchedulerDeleteEventArgs args)
+    async Task DeleteAppointment(SchedulerDeleteEventArgs args)
     {
         SchedulerAppointment item = (SchedulerAppointment)args.Item;

+        // perform actual data source operation here through your service bool isDeleted = await ServiceMimicDelete(item);

+        if (isDeleted)
+        {
+            // update the local view-model data
             Appointments.Remove(item);

-        if(item.RecurrenceId != null)
-        {
-            // a recurrence exception was deleted, you may want to update
-            // the actual data source - an item where theItem.Id == item.RecurrenceId
-            // and remove the current exception date from the list of its RecurrenceExceptions }

-        if (!string.IsNullOrEmpty(item.RecurrenceRule) && item.RecurrenceExceptions?.Count > 0)
-        {
-            // a recurring appointment was deleted that had exceptions, you may want to
-            // delete or update any exceptions from the data source - look for
-            // items where theItem.RecurrenceId == item.Id
         }

+        // see the comments in the service mimic method below.
+        // if you do perform additional data source updates, you may want to
+        // also fetch the entire scheduler data anew to ensure correct and fresh data
+        // this also applies to the other CUD methods above
-        // save to the actual data source here
+        // something like the following can refresh the data
+        // Appointments = await AppointmentService.GetData();
     }

     //Handlers for application logic flexibility